11 Major Cities That Are Running Out of Water

 Since 2014, China has spent $76 billion on aqueducts sending water from its rain-heavy rural South to parched Beijing in the North.
 The capital city now gets about 70 percent of its water from other parts of China, thanks to the project.
 As the population continues growing and farmers lose out on their precious resources for the sake of city dwellers, experts say the country will need to keep rethinking how it uses water to keep up with demand.

 In 2014, intense droughts dried up at least six lakes around Chennai, plus took a toll on the groundwater.
 The city, which had a population of six million at the time, was receiving only about half of the amount of the water it normally used every day.
 Some areas had water in their pipes only once every three or four days, and the water could stay for just an hour or two.
 Still facing droughts and some manmade issues, the city of now 11 million isn’t faring much better today.
-Find out how to make water drinkable in an emergency.

 Los Angeles, California, United States

 Los Angeles is under more “water stress” than any other U.S. city, according to a 2014 report.
 Even though L.A. has groundwater and aqueducts to nearby rivers, it’s been criticized for poor drought planning.
 About 80 percent of the city’s rainfall ends up in the ocean instead of pipes, because of—ironically—drainage systems built to prevent flooding.
 The city is making efforts to reduce evaporation from its reservoirs and recycle more water to prepare for longer droughts and a growing population.
-Learn about the database that tells you if your tap water is safe to drink.

 As of 2016, the groundwater levels in Bangladesh’s capital had dropped 200 feet from the point they were 50 years before, and the level is expected to keep dropping nine more feet every year.
 Experts fear that over-pumping water in Dhaka leaves too little clean water for communities outside the city—but the big city isn’t immune to the water crisis.
 As seawater has started seeping in to the drinking water supplies, Dhaka is left with less and less drinkable water.